arkku/ihex/README.md

     ihex_end_read(&ihex);

-The reading functions call the function `ihex_data_read`, which must be implemented by the caller to store the binary data, e.g., as follows;
+The reading functions call the function `ihex_data_read`, which must be implemented by the caller to store the binary data, e.g., as follows:

     bool ihex_data_read (struct ihex_state *ihex,
                          enum ihex_record_type type,